mednche/mednche.github.io/index.md

 ## About me
 I'm a PhD student in Data Science and Criminology based in the [Leeds Institute for Data Analytics](https://lida.leeds.ac.uk/) (University of Leeds).

-My project involves exploring police spactiotemporal resource allocation problems.
+My project involves exploring police spatiotemporal resource allocation problems.
 More specifically, I'm looking at police dispatch strategies in responding to calls for service.

 I'm under the supervision of [Assoc.
 Prof. Daniel Birks](https://essl.leeds.ac.uk/law/staff/261/dr-daniel-birks) and [Prof. Nick Malleson](http://nickmalleson.co.uk/).